Skip to main content Skip to footer

 Try monday CRM

 Success means planning carefully and rolling out gradually.
-These steps help you map where you are, fix real problems, and bring your team along.
+These steps below will help you map where you are, fix real problems, and bring your team along.
 This approach drives adoption and delivers real results.

 Document how sales actually happens today, not the idealized version in your sales methodology.
 Shadow different reps through complete deal cycles, including SDR activities, noting every touchpoint, decision point, and handoff.
 Watch for variations — top performers often do things differently, and those patterns are worth copying.